-To qualify, the property must be designed or adapted for human residence and the homeowner must own the property on January 1 of the year application is made.
-The person claiming the exemption must reside at the property on January 1 and cannot claim a homestead exemption on any other property.
+To qualify, the property must be designed or adapted for human residence and the homeowner must own the property when application is made.
+The person claiming the exemption must reside at the property as their principal residence and cannot claim a homestead exemption on any other property.
 If more than one individual (not a married couple) owns the property, each separate individual must make application if they reside at the property.
 Exemptions are allocated according to percent of ownership interest the applicant has in the property.

 A property owner filing for a residential homestead exemption must provide a copy of the applicant's Texas driver's license or state-issued identification reflecting the homestead property address in order to qualify for the exemption.Click here for Form

 You may qualify for this exemption on the date you become age 65.
 If you qualify for the Over-65 Exemption, there is a property tax “ceiling” that automatically limits School taxes